ramongduraes/snet-image-bytearray/tutorials/4_IDENTITY.md

 # Set Up a SingularityNET Session

 > This tutorial assumes you have SNET CLI installed.
-If you don't please follow the [Install SNET](TODO) tutorial.
+If you don't please follow the [this tutorial](TODO).

 You may have noticed that after installing SNET Command Line Interface (CLI), if you try to run commands such as `snet organization list-services ORGANIZATION_ID` (that lists the services registered onto SingularityNET under a particular organization), it will tell you to create an identity: